aforren1/toon/README.md

 ```

 Other notes:

 - Non-numeric attributes, like color strings, can also be modified in this framework (easing is ignored).
 - Multiple objects can be modified simultaneously by feeding a list of objects into `player.add()`.

 ### Utilities

-The `util` module includes high-resolution clocks/timers via `std::chrono::steady_clock`.
+The `util` module includes high-resolution clocks/timers via `QueryPerformanceCounter/Frequency` on Windows, `mach_absolute_time` on MacOS, and `clock_gettime(CLOCK_MONOTONIC)` on Linux.
 The class is called `MonoClock`, and an instantiation called `mono_clock` is created upon import.
 Usage:

 ```python
 from toon.util import mono_clock, MonoClock